AvishaiDotan/BenchmarkDotNet.AI/Docs/api/README.md

 # API Documentation

-This section provides detailed documentation for all public classes, interfaces, and methods in BenchmarkDotNet.AI.
+This section provides detailed documentation for all public classes, interfaces, and methods in BenchmarkDotNetWrapper.AI.

 ## Core Types